-For the Final Project, students are expected to use the essays discussed in class as a starting point for a poignant investigation, but they are also expected to gather, evaluate, and integrate additional information.
+For the Final Project, students are required to use the texts discussed in class as a starting point for a poignant investigation, but they are also expected to gather, evaluate, and integrate additional information.
 Students are also encouraged to include images in the final paper, but only to make a point, not for mere decorative purposes.
 Images must be referenced and discussed in the text.
 Additionally, all images must be properly accompanied with credits and captions.

-Technical requirements: The Final Paper is a document of 3500-4000 words, excluding footnotes and bibliography.
+Technical requirements: The Final Paper is a document of 2500 words, excluding footnotes and bibliography.
 It must be formatted in Chicago Style and use the following parameters: Arial Font, Size 12, Spacing 1.5.
 For the electronic version, the paper must be saved as a .RTF or .DOC format.
 Other formats, e.g. .PDF, are not acceptable.

-Submission methods: The final paper must be submitted in two ways: 1) as a printed document - yes, on good old fashioned paper! - handed brevi manu to the instructor on the last day of class and as 2) an electronic file, sent to the instructor via email no later than 4 pm on May 6, 2013.
+Submission methods: The final paper must be submitted in two ways: 1) as a printed document - yes, on good old fashioned paper! - handed brevi manu to the instructor on the last day of class and as 2) an electronic file, sent to the instructor via email no later than 4 pm on May 5, 2014.
 Late papers will not be accepted.
 Failure to submit the paper on time in both printed and electronic format will result in a “F” grade.

-The final paper requires a Proposal and a literature review.
+The final paper requires a detailed Proposal.